mewt/unk/README.md

 #### 20299625

-While waiting for the magnet coil wire to be arrived, I made two parts of wrist rest for the keyboard from an unused long wrist rest.
+While waiting for the magnet coil wire to be arrived, I made a pair of wrist rest from an unused wrist rest.

 <img width="650" src="/assets/wrist-rest-1.jpg">
 <img width="650" src="/assets/wrist-rest-2.jpg">